yousafjamil/printing_photos_task_project/README.md

 For prod-like: npm run build then npm start.
 Deployed Link
-Live demo on Vercel: https://my-app-demo.vercel.app (Grabbed a free deploy—loads in a flash, works great on mobile.)
+Live demo on Netlify: https://printing-photos-demo.netlify.app/ (Grabbed a free deploy—loads in a flash, works great on mobile.)
 Folder Breakdown (Kept It Simple)